Positive and Negative Effects of Technology on Children

 - Tell them you’re interested in the latest slang (but promise not to use it yourself).

+As you can see, there are both positive and negative effects of technology on children.
 Bark’s award-winning service monitors text messages, emails, YouTube, and over two dozen social media platforms for signs of potential issues like cyberbullying, online predators, adult content, depression, acts of violence, and suicidal ideation.
 Parents receive notifications when Bark detects something worrisome, and these alerts can spur just the sort of important dialogues your family needs.
-Sign up today for a free, one-week trial to get started.
+Sign up today for a to get started.